 How to design a one-page business website (in 4 steps)

 Now that we’ve looked at the benefits of a one-page business site, let’s discuss how to actually create one.
 For this example, we’ll be using WordPress, so make sure you have a brand-new installation set up first.
-You can also use a local development tool like Local by Flywheel to test out new themes without hurting the live site.
+You can also use a local development tool like Local to test out new themes without hurting the live site.
 Then, you can get to work!

 Step 1: Find and install a one-page business theme

 Your first task is to find the right WordPress theme.
 Themes change the appearance and layout of your site.
 Fortunately, there are some WordPress business themes that can help you design a one-page site easily.

 Using a dedicated business theme offers a number of benefits.
 For example, a theme specifically created for business sites will likely contain plenty of useful features, such as WooCommerce support.
 It’s also going to be tailored toward a business’ needs, such as creating Call To Actions (CTAs) and highlighting your products or services.